 One-column resume layout

-- They are friendly and work well with the Applicant Tracking System.
+They are ATS-friendly and work well with the Applicant Tracking System

-Therefore, traditional one column resumes are easier to skim through and get the valuable information they are looking for.
-Therefore, it is essential that applicants consider designing single column resumes ensuring that hiring managers get an easier time when skimming through them.
+Traditional one column resumes are easier to skim through and get the valuable information they are looking for.
+Therefore, it is essential that applicants consider designing single column resume, making the hiring manager's job easier when skimming through them.

 This means that one column resumes are convenient to read both as a word document and a PDF file, unlike the two-column resume format which may only be interpreted as a PDF file.